temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 Note that if you schedule an Activity or a Child Workflow on _different_ Task Queue from the one the Workflow is running on, they will be not be assigned any particular version.

+Continue-as-new from a Workflow on a versioned Task Queue will, by default, start the continued Workflow on the same compatible set as the original Workflow.
+Continuing-as-new onto a different task queue will not assign any particular version.

 ### How to use Worker Versioning

 To use this feature, follow these steps: